FIWARE/contribution-requirements/docs/learning_materials.md

 with audio are currently found on the Academy server `edu.fiware.org` but this may change in the future.

-In all cases links to each of the academy courses should be listed and maintained in the `README` of the GitHub repository of the Enabler itself.
+In all cases links to each of the Academy courses should be listed and maintained in the `README` of the GitHub repository of the Enabler itself.
 It is essential that out-of-date materials are regularly removed from the list.